kubernetes/community/contributors/guide/github-workflow.md

 - Merges and rebases
 - Work in progress

 Aim to have every commit in a PR compile and pass tests independently if you can, but it's not a requirement.
-In particular, squash `git merge` commits won't pass tests and should be squashed.
+In particular, remove `merge` commits should be removed.
+They won't pass tests and should be removed.

 To squash your commits, perform an [interactive rebase](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History):